cf-convention/cf-convention.github.io/faq.md

 * [Discrete axes](http://cfconventions.org/cf-conventions/cf-conventions.html#discrete-axis) can have unordered, enumerated axis values, like days of the week or model levels [example](http://cfconventions.org/cf-conventions/cf-conventions.html#alternative-coordinates).
 * Isotherms are described as a data variable of depth with a coordinate of (potential) temperature.
 * Various other vertical coordinate systems that are dimensionless are explicitly listed in [Appendix D](http://cfconventions.org/cf-conventions/cf-conventions.html#dimensionless-v-coord), and are specified as described in [Dimensionless Vertical Coordinates section](http://cfconventions.org/cf-conventions/cf-conventions.html#dimensionless-vertical-coordinate).
 * Swath coordinates (e.g., 'along-track' and 'across-track' values often obtained from platforms following a path, like satellites, planes, and autonomous underwater vehicles) can be expressed as x,y coordinates that are mapped to latitude and longitude.
+There are [open proposals](https://github.com/cf-convention/cf-conventions/issues/269) for specifying swath coordinates.
 * Degree-day integrals are described as integral_of_air_temperature_deficit|excess_wrt_time with a coordinate of air_temperature_threshold.
 * Electromagnetic radiation at particular wavelengths uses a coordinate of radiation_wavelength or radiation_frequency.

-*Suggestion for improvement: add a good example for swath coordinates.
-The ones in http://kitt.llnl.gov/trac/wiki/SatelliteData don't seem quite illustrative.*
 <a class="anchor" id="coordinate_axis_time"></a>

 ### How can I describe a file with multiple time coordinates (e.g., run time AND valid or forecast time)?